CCSGroupInternational/awesome-opensource/docs/software/devops.md

 * [Icinga](https://icinga.com/) monitors availability and performance, gives you simple access to relevant data and raises alerts to keep you in the loop
 * [Nagios](https://www.nagios.com/)
 * [Prometheus](https://prometheus.io/) is a systems and services monitoring system
+* [Sysdig](https://sysdig.com/opensource/) is powerful tool to observe system behavior, troubleshoot application performance, and secure container platforms

+## Networking And Load Balancing

+*Networking and Load Balancing Technology*

+* [Cillium](https://github.com/cilium/cilium) is an API Aware Networking and Security using BPF and XDP
+* [Envoy](https://www.envoyproxy.io/) is an edge and service proxy, designed for cloud-native applications
+* [Kong](https://konghq.com/kong/) is a microservice API gateway
+* [Linkerd](https://linkerd.io/) is a ultralight service mesh for Kubernetes and beyond

 ## Infrastructure As A Service